-- (4) The Development Department shall have the power to interpret land uses not listed in Figure 860-04 where the uses are similar in character, scale, and impact to Permitted Uses and the proposed uses: - a.
-Are consistent with the intent and purpose of this Article VIII, the corresponding Sub-District intent, Use Category Definitions, and similarity to the uses listed in the corresponding Use Category - b.
+- (4) The Development Department shall have the power to allow land uses not listed in Figure 860-04 where the uses are similar in character, scale, and impact to Permitted Uses and the proposed uses: - Are consistent with the intent and purpose of this Article VIII, the corresponding Sub-District intent, Use Category Definitions, and similarity to the uses listed in the corresponding Use Category - b.
 Will not adversely affect neighboring properties; - c.
 Will enhance the pedestrian-oriented walkable character of the district; - d.
 Will enhance the economic viability; - e.
 Will not exceed the environmental review parameters analyzed in the Final Chappaqua Hamlet Generic Environmental Impact Statement (FGEIS).

-Provided, however, such interpretation shall not provide for the addition of Secondary Effects Uses as permitted uses where not so specified in Figure 860-04.
+Provided, however, such interpretation shall not provide for the addition of Secondary Effects Uses (as defined in Figure 860.03) as permitted uses where not so specified in Figure 860-04.

-(5) Home occupations shall be permitted in all Sub-Districts.
+(5) Home occupations, as defined in § 60-210 of the Town Code, shall be permitted in all Sub-Districts.